-It has been suggested that a client may wish to use the contents of indeed intended for it.

-5.4 Strategy for Delivery of BOOTREPLY Messages

-Once the BOOTP server has created an appropriate BOOTREPLY message, that BOOTREPLY message must be properly delivered to the client.
+It has been suggested that a client may wish to use the contents of 'ciaddr' to further verify that a particular BOOTREPLY message was indeed intended for it.
+Wimer [Page 19] 5.4 Strategy for Delivery of BOOTREPLY Messages Once the BOOTP server has created an appropriate BOOTREPLY message, that BOOTREPLY message must be properly delivered to the client.
 The server SHOULD first check the 'ciaddr' field.
 If the 'ciaddr' field is non-zero, the BOOTREPLY message SHOULD be sent as an IP unicast to the IP address identified in the 'ciaddr' field.
 The UDP destination port MUST be set to BOOTPC (68).
 However, the server MUST be aware of the problems identified in Section 3.3.
 The server MAY choose to ignore the 'ciaddr' field and act as if the 'ciaddr' field contains 0.0.0.0 (and thus continue with the rest of the delivery algorithm below).
 The server SHOULD next check the 'giaddr' field.
 If this field is non-zero, the server SHOULD send the BOOTREPLY as an IP unicast to the IP address identified in the 'giaddr' field.
 The UDP destination port MUST be set to BOOTPS (67).
 This action will deliver the BOOTREPLY message directly to the BOOTP relay agent closest to the client; the relay agent will then perform the final delivery to the client.
 If the BOOTP server has prior knowledge that a particular client cannot receive unicast BOOTREPLY messages (e.g., the network manager has explicitly configured the server with such knowledge), the server MAY set the newly-defined BROADCAST flag to indicate that relay agents SHOULD broadcast the BOOTREPLY message to the client.
 Otherwise, the server MUST preserve the state of the BROADCAST flag so that the relay agent can correctly act upon it.
 If the 'giaddr' field is set to 0.0.0.0, then the client resides on one of the same networks as the BOOTP server.
 The server SHOULD examine the newly-defined BROADCAST flag (see Sections 2.2, 3.1.1 and 4.1.2 for more information).
 If this flag is set to 1 or the server has prior knowledge that the client is unable to receive unicast BOOTREPLY messages, the reply SHOULD be sent as an IP broadcast using the IP limited broadcast address 255.255.255.255 as the IP destination address and the link-layer broadcast address as the link-layer destination address.
-If the BROADCAST flag is cleared (0), the reply SHOULD be sent as an IP unicast to the IP address specified by the field.
-If unicasting is not possible, the reply MAY be sent as a broadcast in which case it SHOULD be sent to the linklayer broadcast address using the IP limited broadcast address 255.255.255 as the IP destination address.
+If the BROADCAST flag is cleared (0), the reply SHOULD be sent as an IP unicast to the IP address specified by the 'yiaddr' field and the link-layer address specified in the 'chaddr' field.
+If unicasting is not possible, the reply MAY be sent as a broadcast in which case it SHOULD be sent to the linklayer broadcast address using the IP limited broadcast address 255.255.255.255 as the IP destination address.
 In any case, the UDP destination port MUST be set to BOOTPC (68).
+Wimer [Page 20] DISCUSSION: